Augmentation-aware Self-supervised Learning with Conditioned Projector: Conclusion

 \section{Conclusion}

-In this paper, we propose a novel method for augmentation-aware self-supervised learning that retains information about data augmentations in the representation space.
-To accomplish this, we introduce the concept of the conditioned projector, which receives augmentation information while processing the representation vector.
-Our solution necessitates only small architectural changes and no additional auxiliary loss components.
+{In this paper, we propose \our{}: a novel method for augmentation-aware self-supervised learning that retains information about data augmentations in the representation space.
+To accomplish this, we introduce the concept of the conditioned projector, which receives augmentation information while processing the representation vector.} Our solution necessitates only small architectural changes and no additional auxiliary loss components.
 Therefore, the training concentrates on contrastive loss, which enhances overall performance.
 We compare our solution with existing augmentation-aware SSL methods and demonstrate its superior performance on downstream tasks, particularly when augmentation invariance leads to the loss of vital information.
 Moreover, we show that it obtains representations more sensitive to augmentations than the baseline methods.
 Overall, our method offers a straightforward and efficient approach to retaining information about data augmentations in the representation space.
 It can be directly applied to SSL methods, contributing to the further advancement of augmentation-aware self-supervised learning.